Are you ready to speak with a doctor? Great! We’re glad you’ve made the decision to take this important next step in your research.

 The cost of any treatment will vary with each person and practice.
-Some of the factors affecting the price of a procedure are the time spent with your medical provider, time spent in the operating room, and amount of anesthesia needed.
-If you’re getting a nonsurgical treatment such as injectable fillers, the cost can vary per syringe or amount of product needed and the type of medical provider performing the treatment.
-For instance, getting your fillers from a trained clinician like a RN or PA may lower the price you pay for the procedure.
-Having a nonsurgical treatment performed by an MD or DO is typically more expensive as their time is often dedicated to surgical procedures.
+Some factors affecting the price of a procedure are the time spent with your medical provider, time spent in the operating room, and amount of anesthesia needed.
+If you’re getting a non-surgical treatment such as injectable fillers, the cost can vary per syringe or amount of product needed and the type of medical provider performing the treatment.
+For instance, getting your fillers from a trained clinician like an RN or PA may lower the price you pay for the procedure.
+Having a non-surgical treatment performed by an MD or DO is typically more expensive as their time is often dedicated to surgical procedures.

 In general, it’s best to have your doctor’s office answer this question, but we do have a resource so you can see what other RealSelf users have paid in your area.
 Check out our Treatment pages to get a sense for the average price for treatments in your area.